Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/network-diagrams.md

 UpdateRelStyle(user, openwebui, $offsetX="-100", $offsetY="-50")
 ```

-### Ollama and Sage WebUI in Compose Stack
+### Ollama and Sage.is AI-UI in Compose Stack

-Both `Ollama` and `Sage WebUI` are configured within the same Docker Compose stack, simplifying network communications.
+Both `Ollama` and `Sage.is AI-UI` are configured within the same Docker Compose stack, simplifying network communications.

 ```mermaid
 C4Context